Localization for quasi-one-dimensional Dirac operators: Abstract

 \section{Abstract}

-We consider a random family of Dirac operators on $N$ parallel real lines, modelling for example a graphene nanoribbon.
-We establish a localization criterion involving properties on the group generated by transfer matrices.
-In particular, we consider not only the case where this group is the symplectic group but also a strict subgroup of it.
-We establish under quite general hypotheses that the sum of the Lyapunov exponents and the integrated density of states are Hölder continuous.
+We consider a random family of Dirac operators on $N$ parallel real lines with an ergodic matrix-valued random potential.
+We establish a criterion for Anderson and dynamical localization involving properties on the group generated by transfer matrices.
+In particular, we consider not only the usual case where this group is the symplectic group but also a strict subgroup of it.
+We establish under quite general hypotheses that the sum of the Lyapunov exponents and the integrated density of states are H\"older continuous.
 Moreover, for a set of concrete cases where the potentials are on Pauli matrices, we compute the transfer matrices and prove either localization or delocalization, depending on the potential and on the parity of $N$.